fritzone/thymian/src/server/recipes/bean_soup_with_tarragon/gb/recipe.md

  Boil it up.
 After about 10 minutes of boiling, it is now time to add salt and tarragon vinegar.

- Not to forget, that the smoked bones also have a good amount of salt inside and use a spoon when you have in the vinegar.
-It is easy to have more vinegar in, but a little difficult to take it out of the soup.
+Do not to forget, that the smoked bones also have a good amount of salt inside and use a spoon when you pour in the vinegar.
+It is easy to have more vinegar in, but a little difficult to take it out from the soup.

  Taste the soup often, until you get the perfect taste.
 When you serve the soup it is perfectly fine to have some fresh onion on the side, or some sour cream next to it.